-- the amount determined in accordance with the expected credit losses model, and - the initially recognised amount, less, when applicable, the cumulative amount of the revenue recognised under the principles of IFRS 15 Revenue from Contracts with Customers.
+• the initially recognised amount, less, when applicable, the cumulative amount of the revenue recognised under the principles of IFRS 15 Revenue from Contracts with Customers.

-The provision for expected credit losses on financial guarantee contracts is included in the consolidated statement of financial position as 'other current liabilities".
+The provision for expected credit losses on financial guarantee contracts is included in the consolidated statement of financial position as 'other current liabilities'.